Table of Contents

 When conducting keyword research, put yourself in the mind of the consumer.
 We all shop and search online in some way, shape, or form.
 When you’re looking for something online—say a trendy new bar for a hot date or a tasty recipe for next week’s potluck—think about how you search.

-When people are browsing the internet for a product or service without a particular brand or company already in mind, their search behavior can spell patterns that can help businesses show up as the top (or close to the top) result.
+When people browse the internet for a product or service without a particular brand or company already in mind, their search behavior can spell patterns that can help businesses show up as the top (or close to the top) result.

 Pinpointing these patterns in consumer search methods (as they relate to your business or industry) is the key to targeting the most effective keywords amongst an entire lexicon of terms and phrases.

-It may be easy to assume that you should focus on the most heavily-searched terms, but the key to truly effective, well-balanced search optimization is targeting the right mix between universal terms and specific queries.
+It may be easy to assume that you should focus on the most heavily-searched terms.
+Still, the key to truly useful, well-balanced search optimization is targeting the right mix between universal terms and specific queries.

-Think of it this way: a head term like “apple pie” will certainly capture a huge volume of search traffic, but a long-tail keyword such as “quick and easy apple pie recipes” will prove more effective for an online food blogger trying to drive traffic to their site.
+Think of it this way: a head term like “apple pie” will undoubtedly capture a massive volume of search traffic, but a long-tail keyword such as “quick and easy apple pie recipes” will prove more useful for online food blogger trying to drive traffic to their site.

 The consumers most companies are trying to target are usually the people searching more specifically with long-tail keywords.
-More generic searchers using head terms could be browsing for a multitude of purposes and just looking for general information unrelated to your business.
+More generic searchers using head terms could be browsing for many purposes and just looking for general information unrelated to your business.

 - Navigational keyword: keywords used to locate a particular brand or website.
 Examples would be Facebook, WordPress

-- Commercial intent keyword: keywords entered into Google by customers wanting to complete a commercial action, i.e. ‘buy wordpress book’.
+- Commercial intent keyword: keywords entered into Google by customers wanting to complete a commercial activity, i.e., ‘buy WordPress book.’